icflorescu/mantine-datatable-v6/README.md

 ## Quickstart

-Install the package and its dependencies (Mantine v7 is not currently supported, so use v6.0.21):
+Install the package and its dependencies (this package supports Mantine V6; the V7 version is under development):

 ```sh
 npm i @mantine/core@6 @mantine/hooks@6 @emotion/react mantine-datatable@6
 ```

 If you're using Next.js, Vite, CRA, Remix or Gatsby, you might need to install additional dependencies.
-Please refer to Mantine's [getting started page](https://mantine.dev/pages/getting-started/) for more details.
+Please refer to Mantine's [getting started page](https://v6.mantine.dev/pages/getting-started/) for more details.

 Use it in your code: